misomip/misomip.github.io/misomip2_dir/misomip2_MIPkit.md

 * [**MIPkit–W (Weddell)**](misomip2_MIPkitW_README.md) : Weddell Sea ocean temperature and salinity data on horizontal slices, vertical sections and moorings.

-* [**MIPkit-Perturbations**](misomip2_MIPkit-Perturbations_README.md) : Anomalies to perturbate the atmospheric forcing (and ocean lateral noundaries) in a very warm secnario, and ice-shelf geometry for ocean experiments with perturbed geomatrty.
+* [**MIPkit-Perturbations**](misomip2_MIPkit-Perturbations_README.md) : Anomalies to perturbate the atmospheric forcing (and ocean lateral boundaries) in a very warm scenario, and ice-shelf geometry for ocean experiments with perturbed geometry.

 <br>